-The question of what to wear in Dubai can be tricky.
-After all, the UAE is a country with Muslim traditions which at the same time provides an ultra-modern lifestyle and has adopted many Western traditions.
+But the question of what to wear in Dubai can be tricky.
+After all, the UAE is a country with Muslim traditions which at the same time provides an ultra-modern lifestyle and has adopted many Western culture traits.

 If you have chosen Dubai from all destinations in the UAE, then you can worry less.
-It is here that the restrictions are not so severe, moreover, for tourists Dubai dress code is not so strict in the eyes of public opinion.
+It is here where general dress code is not so strict in the eyes of public opinion.
 Spending time in Dubai and being in public spaces, you can feel quite free and dress “decently”, according to common sense.
-If you do not behave provocatively and do not walk in a bathing suit or too short skirt in the mall, then most likely you have nothing to worry about.
+If you do not behave provocatively and do not walk in a bathing suit or too short skirt in one of Dubai’s Shopping Malls, then most likely you have nothing to worry about.

 Much here depends on the area in which you are.
 Dubai dress code for tourists is relatively mild.
-But if you are heading to a place where the majority of the population is local, then the attention to you, as a tourist, will certainly be higher.
+But if you are heading to a place where the majority of the population consist of locals and residents, for example – in Al Fahidi Historical Neighborhood, then the attention to you, as a tourist, will certainly be higher.
 And “flaws” in clothes will be considered under the magnifying glass of local traditions and beliefs.